huntdatacenter/docs/docs/governance/README.md

 title: Introduction
 category: HUNT Cloud
 permalink: /governance/
-description: This page gives an overview of the governance activities for HUNT Cloud.
+description: This page gives an overview of the governance and decision making processes in HUNT Cloud.
 ---

 # Governance